-Learning outcomes common to all College of Engineering Graduate programs: 1.
-An ability to identify, formulate, and solve complex engineering problems.
-2. An ability to explain and apply engineering design cultural, social, environmental, and economic factors.
+Learning outcomes common to all College of Engineering Graduate programs:

+- 1. An ability to identify, formulate, and solve complex engineering problems. - 2.
+An ability to explain and apply engineering design principles, as appropriate to the program's educational objectives. - 3.
+An ability to produce solutions that meet specified end-user needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.